philmilroy/scraps/powershell/Posh_vROps_Shutdown/README.md

 			- The default XML has space for 2 Data nodes.
 If none exist, do not enter any values

 	- remoteNodesGroup02vcenter
+		- If no Data nodes exist here, do not enter any values
 		- hostname # fqdn of the vCenter serving VM's from remoteNodesGroup02
 		- username # username for the remoteNodesGroup02 vCenter

+	- remoteNodesGroup02
+		- rNode - hostname # fqdn of any Remote Collectors for remoteNodesGroup02
 			- Additional Data nodes may be added by including a full rNode tag along with the hostname sub-tag
 			- The default XML has space for 2 Data nodes.
 If none exist, do not enter any values

-	- remoteNodesGroup02
-		- rNode - hostname # fqdn of any Remote Collectors for remoteNodesGroup02

 	- vropsInsecureStorage - password # You may INSECURELY store the encryption key here to allow a fully automated script
 		- Enter the 16 digit encryption key in plain text